 The Mormon Church's "Strengthening Church Member's Committee" was awkwardly acknowledged, under pressure, by LDS Church Spokesman Michael Purdy and LDS Apostle, Jeffrey Holland in interviews with John Sweeney of the BBC for the BBC Documentary film, The Mormon Candidate

-defame, discredit, harrass, and/or disrupt the lives of outspoken critics of Mormonism and, particularly, advocates of public accountability for the fraud of
+, to defame, discredit, harrass, and/or disrupt the lives of outspoken critics of Mormonism and, particularly, advocates of public accountability for the fraud of Mormonism

 (including the Intelligence Community) that is now rampant in our culture.

 Considerable suspicion surrounds this hypothesis.
 Some believe that Tom Phillips' case against the Mormon Church in Great Britain, which got as far as a criminal subpoena being issued by a lower court for the detainment of Mormon President, Thomas Monson on suspicion of criminal activity, was actually disrupted by top secret appeals on grounds of National Security by the British Intelligence community on behalf of the American Intelligence community.

 The rationale for the abrupt dismissal of Phillips' case seems to have employed, at least in part, flawed reasoning discussed in essays on this site

 .
 As an example of "British Intelligence", it appears to be unbecoming of intelligence otherwise associated with Her Majesty's Court.
 Where the stated rationale isn't credible, another motivation was likely to exist.

 Snowden's disclosures reveal the cooperation of the "Five Eyes Alliance" between the Intelligence communities of the United States, Great Britain, Canada, Australia, and New Zealand.

 In the case of Gary Webb, the San Jose Examiner reporter who exposed the relationship between the CIA and drug smuggling